Hygiene & Tray Cleaning

 There are high pressure tray washers being produced specifically for injection molded plastic trays which would destroy Styrofoam or flimsy blow-molded trays.
 These high pressure cleaners effectively remove not only the dirt but even cells with complete root balls still in them.

-If an injection molded tray is clean i.e. the dirt is removed from its surface then it is almost as good as sterilised as the disease is on the dirt and not the tray.
+If an injection molded tray is clean i.e. the dirt is removed from its surface then it is almost as good as sterilized as the disease is on the dirt and not the tray.
 This is not possible in practice with thermoformed or Styrofoam trays.

-Here are a few tips for setting up your steam-room container:
+Tips for setting up your steam-room container:

 1. First you need a method of creating steam at 170 degrees Fahrenheit.